Kevin Durant Says He Had ‘Beef’ With Kobe Bryant That the ‘Black Mamba’ Never Knew About

-Now, it’s not as if Durant had any real issues with Bryant as the two became good friends and won an Olympic gold medal together.
-KD has long had a ton of respect for Kobe but in his early days in the NBA, Durant wasn’t looking to make friends as he wanted to prove himself to the best players in the league.
+Now, it’s not as if Durant had any real issues with Bryant.
+The two became good friends and won an Olympic gold medal together.
+KD has long had a ton of respect for Kobe.
+But in his early days in the NBA, Durant wasn’t looking to make friends as he wanted to prove himself to the best players in the league.

-And when Durant first entered the NBA in 2007 with the Seattle Supersonics, there was no better player in the league than Kobe Bryant.
+Durant first entered the NBA in 2007 with the Seattle Supersonics.
+At the time, there was no better player in the league than Kobe Bryant.
 So Durant essentially created a beef with Bryant in his own head to make himself a better player.

 Kevin Durant was scared of Kobe Bryant late in games

 As so many players did over the course of two decades, Kevin Durant witnessed the greatness of Kobe Bryant up close and personal, especially late in games and especially early in his career when the “Black Mamba” was still in his prime.

 Durant once told The Corp podcast that he “was scared s—less of Kobe late in games.”

 He got his first real taste of that in the first round of the 2010 playoffs when he watched Bryant score 15 points in the fourth quarter of Game 3 to lead the Lakers to a close win over the Thunder, who scored 23 points as a team in the quarter.
 LA won the series in six and won their second consecutive NBA title.